The Last train to Yokosuka

 by: kemal Fusilero

 The train ride was always uneventful, from the morning trip to University and the last trip home.
 Alone, despite being drowned in the crowd of fellow commuters.
 On some days, a tourist would ask for directions, on other days a small bow to acknowledge a passing friend.
-Every day was routine, Everyday the same spot looking out the same window as station after station passes by.
-On my own little bubble as fellow passengers disembark on their stations, to be replaced by new people going on the train.
+Every day was routine, every day the same spot looking out the same window as station after station passes by.
+On my own little bubble as fellow passengers disembark at their stations, to be replaced by new people going on the train.

-I checked the time on watch, the Indiglo light reflecting on the train window, it was beyond midnight, another new day.
+I checked the time on my watch, the Indiglo light reflecting on the train window, it was beyond midnight, another new day.
 I fumbled on my phone, the screen was blank, it's dead again, I should probably buy a power bank soon, my phone's battery barely lasts a day now.
-The Apartment block was still four trains stops away.
+The Apartment block was still four train stops away.

 The train was almost empty as the train stations pass, the crowd of high schoolers was thinning as more and more of their classmates reach their train stations.
 I wonder what Okaa-san would say if I went home this late, and these kids were lucky that trains run at such close intervals.
 I blankly stare out the window to pass time as the Train made a stop at a line interchange, Kamakura station, passengers from another train, the Tokaido rapid service line was switching trains to the Yokosuka line and the stop was much longer than usual, as the heavy snowfall delayed the train.

-I had been in this train stop every day since I moved from Fukuoka to Tokyo for University, and I'm used to the city rush, people were already rushing to catch the last trains heading home.
+I had been at this train stop every day since I moved from Fukuoka to Tokyo for University, and I'm used to the city rush, people were already rushing to catch the last trains heading home.